Lausanne Metro: Line M2

-Extensions and development

-New Lausanne-Gare section

-The state has granted funds for major development of the Métro system, with plans in place for improvement work until 2025.
-Development on the m2 line will also provide for the future of a line 3.
-Capacity improvement is currently limited to the central and northern sections of the line, because the tunnel under the main railway station is only single-track.
-Funding is now in place to build a new double-track tunnel under the railway station, and relocate the métro station closer to the main-line platforms.
-This will mean extra capacity is available on the whole line, and will leave the original tunnel and 2006 station available for the planned line 3.
-As of October 2019, a further public scrutiny project is underway, and work to build the new tunnel and platforms is due to start in 2022, with the new route expected to be operational in 2027.

-Northward extension

-The end station Les Croisettes has been designed to allow a future extension of the line to the north towards Epalinges-Village, or even Le Chalet-à-Gobet.

 Future service

 Line M3

 A Line M3 is proposed to serve the new development area of La Blécherette and the west of Lausanne (Malley, Renens Bussigny).
 Line M3 is planned to use metro technology compatible with the M2 and would be in correspondence with M1, M2 and LEB railway at the station Lausanne-Flon.
 The press theorised that the M3 could take over the M2 line from Ouchy to Lausanne Gare and a new terminus for the M2 would be established.
 However, this issue has subsequently been clarified: while new platforms will be built at Lausanne Gare, a second tunnel will be constructed from there to Grancy, underneath the main railway station.
 Under these proposals, both lines 2 and 3 will share the physical track onwards to Ouchy.
 This additional tunnel would bring the immediate benefit of allowing more frequent métro services to the railway station.
 The proposals were put to a referendum in February 2014, and having won public approval in the vote, work on the new line was projected to start in 2018, and a managerial position for the project has been advertised.

 In 2014, it was reported that the first stage of construction would be between Lausanne-Chauderon station, Lausanne-Gare and Ouchy, as a total of 47 million francs have been given to the project by the Federal Council.
 It is expected the second phase of work, between Chauderon and La Blécherette, will cost a further 72 million francs.
 Public inquiries into the first construction project have now opened, covering the initial stretch to reroute line 2 between Grancy and the current Lausanne-Gare platforms.